How do I afford all this? Ask a resident… >

 3. Life Insurance Policy

-Selling your life insurance policy is generally only recommended if you no longer need the death benefit and if you’re comfortable with giving up ownership of the policy.
+The amount of money you’ll receive from selling your policy will depend on several factors.
+Selling your life insurance policy is generally only recommended if you no longer need the benefit of it, and if you’re comfortable with giving up ownership of the policy.

 4. Bridge Loans

 Unlike a traditional mortgage, a bridge loan is typically paid off in one lump sum.
-This option can benefit seniors seeking to downsize from their current homes but do not have the funds to pay for a new home and facility upfront.
+This option can benefit seniors seeking to downsize from their current homes but do not have the funds to pay for a new home and community upfront.

 Bridge loans can also finance health care costs associated with senior living.
 These loans can provide much-needed financial assistance to seniors struggling to pay for their care.